-The user log-in and password required to submit documents to the Electronic Filing System serve as the Filing User's signature on all electronic documents filed with the court.
-An email from the E-mail Filer's registered e-mail address will serve as the E-mail User's signature on all electronic documents filed with the court.
+The user log-in and password required to submit documents to the Electronic Filing System serve as the Filing User's signature on all electronic documents filed with the Court.
+An e-mail from the E-mail Filer's registered e-mail address will serve as the E-mail User's signature on all electronic documents filed with the Court.
 They also serve as a signature for purposes of Fed.
 R. Civ.
-P. 11, the Federal Rules of Civil Procedure, the Federal Rules of Criminal Procedure, the local rules of this court, and any other purpose for which a signature is required in connection with proceedings before the court.
-Each document filed electronically must, if possible, indicate that it has been electronically filed.
-E-mailed or Eelectronically filed documents must set forth the name, address and telephone number of the attorney or other filer.
+P. 11, the

+Federal Rules of Civil Procedure, the Federal Rules of Criminal Procedure, the local rules of this Court, and any other purpose for which a signature is required in connection with proceedings before the Court.
+E-mailed or electronically filed documents must set forth the name, address and telephone number of the attorney or other filer.
 In the signature block of filed documents, the name of the E-mail Filer or the name of the Filing User under whose log-in and password the document is submitted must be preceded by an "/s/" and typewritten in the space where the signature would otherwise appear.